 DE | 2014 | 94’ / 52' | HD | German, English (sub. ) | By Felix Moeller | Blueprint Film GmbH | Broadcaster: ARTE

-While women reporting war may seem commonplace now, their arrival in the profession is the result of 150 years of struggle.
-This historical documentary, narrated by Emmy Award winner Julianna Margulies of CBS’ The Good Wife, combines rarely seen archival footage, stills, & actors reading the written words of the main characters to tell the story of how Women war reporters during WWII, like Ruth Cowan, photographer Dickey Chapelle, & magazine writer Martha Gellhorn, Hemingway's wife, had to fight for access to the biggest news story of the century.
+While women reporting war may seem common place now, their arrival in the profession is the result of 150 years of struggle.
+Narrated by Emmy Award winner, Julianna Margulies (of CBS’ The Good Wife), this documentary combines rarely seen archival footages, stills & actresses reading the words of the main characters, to tell the story of how women became war reporters during WWII, such as Ruth Cowan, photographer, Dickey Chapelle & magazine writer Martha Gellhorn, Hemingway's wife.